hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::note Notes

 - We recommend using snap sync over fast sync because snap sync can be faster by several days.
 - Fast sync is deprecated in Besu version 24.11.0 and later.
-- It might become impossible to sync Mainnet using fast sync in the future, as clients drop support for fast sync.
   We recommend updating Besu to a version that supports other sync methods.
 - When using a mode other than `FULL`, most historical world state data is unavailable.
   Any methods attempting to access unavailable world state data return `null`.